shegoj/techbleat2022/README.md

 # techbleat2022

-## this is a simple  repo where we'd store commmand to manage AWS EC2
+## this is a simple  repo where we'd store commands to manage AWS EC2